jjayrex/HWR-ArmorCraftingSimulator/README.md

-# HWR-ArmorCraftingSimulator
+# Heads Will Roll: Reforged - Armor Crafting Simulator
-Heads Will Roll: Reforged - Armor Crafting Simulator
+An accurate simulation of the armor crafting system as present in Heads Will Roll: Reforged.